19hours/sg-statutes/Acts/Moneylenders Act.md

 (e) seize and remove from the premises any book, record or other document, or any machine or equipment containing any book, record or other document.

+(1A) The Registrar or an authorised officer may be assisted by any other person or persons when exercising the powers under subsection (1)(a), (b), (c) or (d).

+[Act 8 of 2012 wef 02/10/2012]

 (2) Any person who, without reasonable excuse, fails or refuses —

 (a) to grant to the Registrar or an authorised officer access to the premises or any part thereof, or to any book, record or other document, under subsection (1)(a);

-(b) to furnish the Registrar or an authorised officer with any information, book, record or other document required under subsection (1)(b);
+(b) to furnish the Registrar or an authorised officer with any information, book, record or other document at such time and place or in such manner as required under subsection (1)(b);

+[Act 8 of 2012 wef 02/10/2012]

 (c) to permit the Registrar or an authorised officer to make or cause to be made a copy of any book, record or other document under subsection (1)(c);